Glossary

 What is ad valorem tax?

 Ad valorem tax is imposed depending on the monetary value of a property or a transaction.
-Perhaps an easy way to remember its definition is to think of the Latin phrase “ad valorem,” meaning “according to value.”
-This tax is levied as a percentage of the assessed value of the property or product, also referred to as the fair market value, defined as the value of property as objectively determined by the marketplace.
+An easy way to remember its definition is to with the Latin phrase “ad valorem,” meaning “according to value.”
+This tax is levied as a percentage of the assessed value of the property or product, also referred to as the fair market value, defined as the value of the property as objectively determined by the marketplace.

 The most common example of ad valorem tax is property tax levied on real estate and personal property.
 Other examples include sales taxes and value-added taxes (VAT).
-Imposed by state and municipal governments, ad valorem taxes are an important source of revenue for those government entities.
+Ad valorem taxes are an important source of revenue for government entities.

 What are the types of ad valorem tax?

-There are three types of ad valorem tax: property tax, value-added tax (VAT), and sales tax:
+There are three types of ad valorem tax.
+They are property tax, VAT, and sales tax:

 - Property tax.
 These taxes are levied on a taxpayer’s personal and commercial property.
-Real property or real estate — buildings, land, etc. — and personal property — motor vehicles, business equipment, etc. — fall under the definition of property.
+Real property or real estate — buildings and land — and personal property — motor vehicles or business equipment — fall under the definition of property.

 Sales tax is levied at the national, state, and municipal levels.
 The sale tax rates vary depending on location.
 Local sales taxes are collected in 38 states, and statewide taxes are collected in 45 states and the District of Columbia.
 The five states with the highest average combined state and local sales tax rates are Louisiana (9.56%), Tennessee (9.55%), Arkansas (9.45%), Washington (9.38%), and Alabama (9.29%).